Word equations in linear space: Space consumption

 Observe that the third sum (the one summed over all partitions) at the beginning of the phase is equal to $\sum_{X} 2 n_X \cdot \Abs{X}$, as no side of the variable is blocked, and by the strategy point \eqref{eq:variable weight} its value at least halves every 4th pair compression (and it cannot increase, as by Lemma~\ref{lem:blocking} no side of the variable can cease to be blocked).
 Thus~\eqref{eq:popping estimation} is at most

-We now estimate, how many letters may become $\sup D$-letters due to expansion of $D$, this is estimated similarly: $\sup D$ can expand to two letters during the block compression (to be more precise: perhaps many letters are popped to the left and right, but they are replaced with single letters) to one letter at each side after $D$ becomes blocked and by one symbol for each partition in which this side of $D$ was not blocked.
-So
+We now similarly estimate how many positions got into $\suppos(i)$ due to expansion of $\suppos(i)$: $\suppos(i)$ can expand to two letters during the block compression (to be more precise: to positions that are inside a block and to neighbouring blocks to the left/right of the block, but positions in a block are replaced with a single position and one of them was in $\suppos(i)$, so there is no increase in the middle block) to one position at each side after $i$ becomes blocked (Lemma~\ref{lem:blocking}) and by one position for each partition $P$ in which this side of $i$ is not blocked.
+So the increase in the bit-size is